oliviachang29/mind-the-gap/readme.md

 Second, we would like to expand our database.
 As mentioned before, it currently only contains the newest statistics for the entire nation, and does not have data from previous years.
 We would also like to add information on jobs by county and state.

 Finally, we’d love to spread the word about Mind the Gap.
 A great place to start would be posting on ProductHunt, where it will reach many in the tech industry.

+(c) 2019 Olivia Chang and Rainy Yan.
+All rights reserved.